Peter Wayne Lewis: Art career

-Lewis's solo exhibition "Monk" at 447 Space in New York City was presented in September - October 2024.
+Lewis's solo exhibition Monk at 447 Space in New York City was presented in September–October 2024.

 Life and teaching career

-Lewis was born in Kingston, Jamaica and immigrated to Sacramento, California with his parents in 1962.
-As a boy in the 1950s, Lewis wanted to be a musician akin to his father, a jazz pianist.
+Lewis was born in Kingston, Jamaica, and immigrated to Sacramento, California, with his parents in 1962.
+As a boy in the 1950s, Lewis wanted to be a musician like his father, a jazz pianist.
 "I grew up listening to music and have a great appreciation for it, but I did not have that gift," he said, and instead channeled his love of music into large-scale abstract paintings.
-He received his M.A.in Painting from San Jose State University in 1979, and became an American citizen in 1983.
-He began his teaching career in 1989 as a visiting professor of painting at the San Francisco Art Institute, followed by a guest professorship in painting at San Jose State University.
+He received his M.A. in Painting from San Jose State University in 1979 and became an American citizen in 1983.
+He began his teaching career in 1989 as a visiting professor of painting at the San Francisco Art Institute, followed by a guest professorship at San Jose State University.
 He then became a professor of painting at the University of California, Berkeley in 1991 and moved to the New York City area later that year.
 He taught at Syracuse University from 1993 until 1995, when he was appointed Professor of Painting at the Massachusetts College of Art & Design (MCAD) in Boston.
 He was a tenured professor for 25 years, serving as department chairman for Fine Arts 2D from 2006 to 2009.
 He retired from MCAD as a professor emeritus in 2020.

-Lewis has a wide range of influences, from his early attraction to Japanese art to his lifelong interest in music, the legacy of his father, a professional musician who played jazz piano and organ.
-Later in his career he became interested in theoretical cosmology and quantum physics (especially string theory), concepts which pushed his work into new directions in the series "Strings".
+Lewis has a wide range of influences, from his early attraction to Japanese art to his lifelong interest in music and the legacy of his father, a professional musician who played jazz piano and organ.
+Later in his career, he became interested in theoretical cosmology and quantum physics (especially string theory), concepts that pushed his work into new directions in the Strings series.